magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Email
 -----

-| We did not write the description to this field.
+| Email that will be send the email with the voicemail.